jorgenhw/GrundtviGPT-3/readme.md

 <br />

-These project is part of an exam projekt in Cultural Data Science at Aarhus University, 2022.
+This project is part of an exam projekt in Cultural Data Science at Aarhus University, 2022.

 Authors:
 Jørgen Højlund Wibe